Skip to main content

 When executed without the -i argument, the script only prints values to the terminal if the context is not running.
 This mode provides a more concise output, only alerting the user to contexts that are not running.

-Example - How alert generated when the conditions not met
+How alerts are generated when the conditions are not met

 Alert Generation